dannsam/xenko-docs/manual/animation/custom-blend-trees.md

         // Use DrawTime rather than UpdateTime because the animations are updated only when they are drawn. var time = Game.DrawTime;

-        // This update function will account for animation with different durations,
+        // This update function accounts for animation with different durations,
         // keeping a current time relative to the blended maximum duration. long blendedMaxDuration = (long)MathUtil.Lerp(AnimationWalk.Duration.Ticks, AnimationRun.Duration.Ticks, LerpFactor);